aashaysaralkar/spring-security-multi-auth/README.md

 >![Logout Screen](images/logout-screen.png)

 ## Testing Siteminder SSO login
 Typical SiteMinder architecture will have a web server with a SiteMinder agent and an Application server.
 If user requests for SSO protected resource, post authentication and authorization checks, request will be forwarded to the application with user token in SM_USER header

+## Credits
+I would like to thank folks at
+1. https://startbootstrap.com  for providing free Bootstrap Admin templates.
+This demo uses https://startbootstrap.com/template-categories/admin-dashboard/
+2. https://www.tutorialrepublic.com for posting easy to use code snippets for a Bootstrap login form.
+This demo uses https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=login-form-like-google

 ## Licensing
 The code in this project is licensed under MIT license.